 Caffeine is another to-be-avoided “no-no” on this list.
 People suffering from alcohol-associated or alcohol-induced bipolar disorder need proper sleep.
 Caffeine tends to disrupt sleep patterns, and also reduces the effectiveness of medicines.

 If one has been diagnosed as bipolar, any type of fatty food should be avoided, because they tend to increase the duration in which bipolar disorder medication affects the body.
 Naturally, most bipolar meds and alcohol don’t mix well, so the combination should be avoided, Also, those who experience hypertension (high blood pressure) after eating certain foods should avoid these foods because they might trigger a depressive episode or, in the case of type 1 bipolar disorder, mania.

 What are the Chances of Recovery? – Treatment Options

 The first step when seeking treatment for a combination of bipolar and alcohol abuse is to determine which condition occurred first.
 If the alcohol abuse problem occurred first, the chances of recovery are high and the process is not that difficult, especially if the person can stop or minimize their alcohol intake.
 However, if it’s the other way around, the recovery process can be slow and take some time.
 Unfortunately, the bipolar disorder may leave a permanent mark on the personality.

 As to the question of whether there are “combination” treatments for bipolar and alcoholism, the answer is that there are treatments for alcohol abuse and treatments for bipolar disorder, but they are usually administered separately.
 Both conditions need specific medical attention to reduce their complexities.
-Some physicians treat both problems together but this is more rare.
+Some physicians treat both problems together but this is rarer.

 The most effective means of treatment for bipolar disorder is a two-pronged strategy consisting of bipolar medication and alcohol counseling, in the form of group and individual therapies.
 The traditional medication used has been lithium, but the effects of the epilepsy drug lamotrigine on alcohol bipolar behavior have also been positive.